mustardamus/generator-grail/README.md

   - additional gulp task for copy fonts
   - subgenerator for server stuff
   - include generated parts by grail:create automatically into the application instead of showing how to
-  - dont create of/off example but plain modules, maybe with help comments
+  - extend with vue.js, director
-  - extend with pubsubjs and director, or backbone
+  - have a default router component
-  - have a default router module
+  - flux architectur